Javascript is not enabled.

 Like the federal government, Montana does not tax Social Security for people with overall incomes of less than $25,000 for a single filer and $32,000 for a couple filing jointly.
 Residents who make more are liable for tax on their benefits, but the state uses a different method than the feds to determine the taxable amount.
 The state tax form includes a worksheet for calculating the difference.

-Montana’s income-tax rates range from 1 percent to 6.75 percent.
-The top rate will drop to 5.9 percent in the 2024 tax year.
+Montana’s income-tax rates range from 4.7 percent to 5.9 percent.
 For more information, contact the Montana Department of Revenue.

 Try Our Social Security Calculator